dharmaturtle/DestinyChatLogWebsite/README.md

 ## To do

 There are a ton of features I want to implement.
-The screenshot will become quickly outdated, just visit the site [here](http://ec2-54-241-15-193.us-west-1.compute.amazonaws.com:8080/)!
+The screenshot will become quickly outdated.
+Visit the site [here](http://ec2-54-241-15-193.us-west-1.compute.amazonaws.com:8080/)!

+In the works:

+* Hyperlinked timestamps
+* Timezone detection and customization views/searches with JavaScript
+* More statistics (more map reduce!)
+* Convert floats to ints in Statistics
+* Many, many small bug fixes

+Code will be uploaded when I'm done ironing out bugs.
+Map reduce scripts are available, though.